(818) 894-1667

 There’s an exception to this rule, how ever, that permits taxpayers with adjusted gross income (AGI) under $100,000 to deduct up to $25,000 ($12,500 if married, filing a separate return, and lived apart from a spouse for the entire tax year) of passive losses against other kinds of income including salaries.
 To qualify, you have to actively manage the property.
 The $25,000 allowance is gradually phased out as AGI rises between $100,000 and $150,000.When your vacation home is really a rental property, the mortgage interest attributable to the time the premises are rented is a business deduction.
 The rest, though, can’t be deducted as home mortgage interest since the house doesn’t qualify as a personal residence.
 Whether tax deductible or not, the expenses you incur for a vacation home should come second to the enjoyment you will derive from using the vacation home.
 Depending on the location and the desirability of the property, it often can be financially rewarding proposition.

+Mortgage interest and property taxes are included in the deductions subject to phase out.
 Deductions for points must be spread over the life of the loan.*Up to rental income.

 There are other tax-cutting strategies in addition to those mentioned here.
 If you would like assistance in selecting tax-saving strategies that make the most sense in your situation, contact us today!